SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Augmented_Operations.md

 > - Video: [Behold DataMiner AI Trend Forecasting](https://community.dataminer.services/video/behold-dataminer-ai-trend-forecasting/) ![Video](~/user-guide/images/video_Duo.png)
 > - User Guide: [Advanced analytics in trend graphs](xref:Advanced_analytics_trending)

-## Proactive Alarming
+## Proactive Alarms

 **Proactively detect critical highs and lows before they occur.**

-The proactive cap detection solution uses the Trend Prediction functionality to provide an automated risk analysis for metrics to hit important key values.
-By continuously monitoring and modeling the trend of the metrics, proactive cap detection will give the user an early warning if it predicts problems on a metric in the future.
+The proactive cap detection solution uses the Trend Prediction functionality to provide an automated risk analysis for metrics that are likely to hit important key values.
+By continuously monitoring and modeling the trend of the metrics, proactive cap detection will give the user an early warning if it predicts problems for a metric in the future.
 This enables a proactive way of tackling emerging issues and prevents issues from affecting services.

 > [!TIP]
 > For more information: